kaBeech/tensort/README.md

   5. Return the sorted list.

+The version we use here will be a Reverse Rotationsort.
+Instead of starting at the beginning of the list and working forward, a Reverse Rotationsort starts at the end and works back.
+We do this because it yields a more favorable spread of results to combine with Bubblesort than a Forward Rotationsort does.

 Here are the results of running Rotationsort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time: